mshbaita/quant/readme.md

 * Running the ETL process: Navigate to the etl directory and execute the main.py script to perform the ETL operations and populate the data warehouse.

-### Contributing
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 ### Versioning
 1.0.0

 ### Authors
 Mohammad Shubaita - Initial work - [My LinkedIn](https://www.linkedin.com/in/mohamadshbaitah/)

-### License
-This project is for learning and specific task oriented - see the LICENSE.md file for details.